zhao19991111/hack-now/README.md

 # Hack Now Repo

-A web app to search for items from grocery nearby.
+A web app to search for items from grocery stores nearby.
 Check store inventory and build up your shopping list with real time information during this coronavirus crisis.

 ## Front End Initialization